 In 2005, TASIS received an exemption from the Canton of Ticino in order to found the Canton's first English-language primary school.
 This exemption states that children at TASIS who are 4–15 and have resided in Ticino for no more than six years may be educated primarily in another language, provided that 20 percent of the educational program is in Italian.
 Those who have resided in Ticino for six or more years must have additional instruction in Italian in order to meet Cantonal requirements.

-In the American Section, which is primarily designed for students whose families have resided in Ticino for fewer than six years, core academic subjects follow the rigorous Core Knowledge Curriculum and are presented in English.
-Students also take an Italian Language course each day, with instruction based on current proficiency level, and receive bilingual instruction in certain specialized courses, such as Art and Physical Education.
+In the American Section, which is primarily designed for students whose families have resided in Ticino for fewer than six years, core academic subjects follow the rigorous Core Knowledge curriculum and are presented in English.
+Students also take an Italian language course each day, with instruction based on current proficiency level, and receive bilingual instruction in certain specialized courses, such as Visual Arts and Physical Education.